apiel/zicBox/hardware/ZicXY/README.md

 **Zic XY is in an early hardware stage.**
 The PCB **may change**, and the firmware will **not be backward compatible**.
 GPIO routing, pin assignments, or other design choices can change at any time.
-Before ordering PCBs, please **check the channel** to see if it’s worth ordering now or if a new version is already coming.
-Users attempting to run firmware on old revisions may need to hack the board or modify the firmware themselves.

 ### Zic XY - Bill of Materials (BOM)